 .41 Mag. vs. the Elephant Guns

 What holds true for the .44 Magnum, is even more so when the newer super-magnums are considered.
 The .454 Casull, .480 Ruger, .500 S&W Magnum, etc., are all non-starters if you want a reasonable weight gun with recoil which won’t break your arm.
 These cartridges are all intended for hunting large or dangerous game and are chambered in guns more akin in size to crew-served weapons than duty-sized revolvers.
-Yes, they are far more powerful than even the hottest .41, but their focus is so narrow, they fail when it comes to cost, versatility, and all-round usefulness.
+Yes, they are far more powerful than even the hottest .41, but their focus is so narrow that they fail when it comes to cost, versatility, and all-around usefulness.

 Requiem for a Middle-Weight